Caesarean birth

 The day before your C-section

-If you are having a planned C-section visit our Maternity Clinic the day before your surgery date.
-The clinic is located in the Pregnancy, Birthing and Newborn Centre, on the 3rd Floor of the Providence Building.
+If you are having a planned C-section, you will have an appointment at our Fetal Monitoring Clinic before your surgery date.
+The Fetal Monitoring Clinic is located in the Pregnancy, Birthing and Newborn Centre, on the 3rd Floor of the Providence Building at St. Paul's Hospital.
 We encourage your support person to accompany you.

 If you have any existing health problems or have any concerns about having an anesthetic, we will arrange for you to see anesthesiologist (the doctor who gives you medicines during the surgery so you do not feel pain).